sakshimdesai/scoreazy-website/README.md

 This project is a landing page created for Scoreazy's Counseling & Mentorship Program, developed as part of a Web Development Intern Assignment.
 It aims to showcase Scoreazy's offerings and guide users to book a session, emphasizing clarity, functionality, and a strong visual presence.

 ## About Scoreazy
-Scoreazy is a student-first company blending educational psychology, technology, and AI to deliver personalized learning for every student. [cite_start]Our offerings include blueprints, microcourses, and mentorship programs, all designed to make scoring easier. [cite: 5, 6]
+Scoreazy is a student-first company blending educational psychology, technology, and AI to deliver personalized learning for every student. [cite_start]Our offerings include blueprints, microcourses, and mentorship programs, all designed to make scoring easier.

 ## Project Objective
-The objective was to create a simple, clear, and functional landing page that effectively showcases one of Scoreazy's products. [cite_start]The evaluation focused on clarity, content layout, visual flow, responsiveness, and basic SEO hygiene. [cite: 12, 13]
+The objective was to create a simple, clear, and functional landing page that effectively showcases one of Scoreazy's products. [cite_start]The evaluation focused on clarity, content layout, visual flow, responsiveness, and basic SEO hygiene.

 ## Features